 - Birthdays School birthday celebrations can be fun, academic, and still leave children beaming with birthday delight!
 Parents should check with the teacher to create a celebration that fits in with the school day while making your child feel special.
-The school and the teachers will make each child feel valued and special on his/her birthday, but keep to everyone safe, outside food, party favors, and visitors will be prohibited. - End Of Year Our end of the year celebrations are meaningful times for our children and families.
+The school and the teachers will make each child feel valued and special on his/her birthday and to keep to everyone safe, outside food and party favors must be approved in advance via the school nurse and the building principal. - End Of Year Our end of the year celebrations are meaningful times for our children and families.
 It is important to celebrate children's accomplishments.
 This time also brings closure to our children's time together as many move to kindergarten. - Please check with your child's teachers for other types of celebrations that may occur in your child's classroom throughout the school year.